 Revenue generating, cost reduction and debt reduction efforts continued.
 Besides sale of stockpiled coal, other revenue generation efforts included sale of a portion of the remaining equipment and certain parts and supplies.
 Terminating contractor agreements, staff reductions, office relocation, and other actions were completed to reduce costs.
-Debt reduction efforts included rescheduling of debt and transfer of pending payments to the Company's debtors.
+Debt reduction efforts included rescheduling of debt and transfer of pending payments to certain Company debtors.
 A summary of operational results by year is given in Table 2.

-Recently passed regulations allow options for those mineral license holders who acquired their licenses before passage of the Long Named Law to retain legally allowed portions of their licenses affected by the law.
+Regulations were passed by Mongolia's Parliament that provided options for those mineral license holders who acquired their licenses before passage of the Long Named Law to retain legally allowed portions of their licenses affected by the law.
 The Company chose the option of diverting the north branch of the Zelter River in order to retain the licenses.
-Preliminary work was completed for the river diversion including selection of a location and cost estimation and negotiations were in progress with government officials as of end of the financial year.
+Preliminary work was completed for the river diversion including selection of a location and cost estimation and negotiations progressed with government officials as of the end of 2015.

-Table 2

-Summary of Operational Results at Ulaan Ovoo Mine
+Table 2 Summary of Operational Results at Ulaan Ovoo Mine

-Topsoil/overburden removed, m3 Coal produced, t Coal sold, t Revenue, US\$ Average Price, US\$/t
+Topsoil/Overburden Removed, m Coal Produced, t Coal Sold, t Revenue, US\$ Average Price, US\$/t

 2010 1,011,274 70,678 19,396 274,649 14

 2011 1,601,416 205,241 127,271 2,578,084 20

 2012 770,315 165,712 131,719 2,511,446 19

 2013 190,571 89,085 124,848 3,621,639 29

 2014 321,097 151,395 130,145 3,998,566 31

 2015 Nil Nil 33,824 677,888 20

+2016 Nil Nil 3,015 49,480 16

 Since November 2010, the Company has removed and stockpiled approximately 3.9 million bank cubic metres of topsoil, overburden and waste and produced 682,111 tonnes of thermal coal of different grades from the Ulaan Ovoo Property.
-Of this, the Company sold 567,217 tonnes for a total value of US \$13.7 million.
-As of December 31, 2015, the coal stockpile balance was approximately 81,610 tonnes.
+Of this, the Company sold 570,218 tonnes for a total value of US\$13.7 million.
+As of December 31, 2016, the coal stockpile balance was approximately 78,595 tonnes.

-At December 31, 2014, the Company determined there were several indicators of impairment of Ulaan Ovoo development property, including depressed coal prices, decline of the Russian Ruble, and a history of operating losses combined with a current loss.
+At December 31, 2014, the Company determined there were several indicators of impairment of the Ulaan Ovoo development property, including depressed coal prices, decline of the Russian Ruble, and a history of operating losses combined with a current loss.
 While management believes that Ulaan Ovoo is a property of merit and warrants continued development a write down, in accordance with IFRS guidance of the capitalized deferred exploration costs to \$Nil has been recognized.
 This non-cash accounting charge does not impact the Company's financial liquidity or any future operations and management believes the adjustment to the book value of this long-lived asset more accurately reflects the Company's current market capitalization.
 As a result of the write down of previously capitalized deferred exploration costs, the Company has recognized an impairment charge of \$11.2 million on the Ulaan Ovoo property and equipment.

-As there were no benchmark or market changes from January 1, 2015 to December 31, 2015, the impaired value of \$Nil for deferred development costs remains unchanged.
+As there were no benchmark or market changes from January 1, 2015 to December 31, 2016, the impaired value of \$Nil for deferred development costs remains unchanged.